aaronst/nodes/README.md

 # nodes
 A collection of Synapse node files.
+These can be loaded into any cortex with `nodes.import`.